engr-idemudia/golang-bootcamp-johvi/README.md

 # golang-bootcamp-johvi
-An intensive selection sprint on GO programming language. where all the rudiments and fundamentals of GO codes were taught, tested and executed.
-I emerged successfully among the 200 candidates out of a total of 3,300 candidates who pertakes in the competition.
-Above, were some of the selected extracts of codes to showcase.
+An intensive selection sprint on which all the rudiments, challenging concepts and advanced features of GO programming language were taught, implemented, executed, and tested.
+I emerged successfully among the only 200 candidates out of a total of 3,300 candidates who partake in the competition.
+I've included some of the selected extracts of codes to showcase.